Type of Lenders

 Now, let’s talk about some of the most popular loan companies in the Philippines to give you an idea of what they offer and why you should consider them if you’re planning to apply for a loan.

-Arguably the most famous and top online loans company in the Philippines, Home Credit started in October 2013 and since started becoming the go-to online lending company.
+Arguably the most famous and top online loans company in the Philippines, Home Credit started in October 2013 and became the go-to online lending company.
 They are part of the Home Credit Group, a global consumer finance expert in 13 countries across the globe.

-Here in the Philippines, Home Credit offers cash loans of up to Php 150,000, which consumers can apply online.
+Here in the Philippines, Home Credit offers cash loans of up to ₱150,000, which consumers can apply online.
 Often, first-time users can’t immediately borrow this amount, but repeat customers may avail of this loan.
-You can directly apply through their website or the Home Credit mobile app, which is one of the best loan apps in the Philippines.
+You can directly apply through their website or the Home Credit mobile app, one of the best loan apps in the Philippines.

 Additionally, Home Credit is known for its consumer loans or in-store financing options.
 This product functions like a credit card for consumers, who can pay for Home Credit-partner goods via monthly installments.